 - What is Education Finance?

-- USAID's Approach to Private Sector Engagement in Education
+- Private Sector Engagement for Education Toolkit

 - 10 Principles for Developing ICT in Education Programs